 Seek to position i of f (not always supported, may raise exception).
-Positions may not correspond 1-1 to elements in the file, but should increase monotonically.

 Any of these functions may raise the Io exception if an operation fails (including closeOut if a buffer cannot be flushed).
+Closing an already closed stream will not cause an exception to be raised.